 On another note, dentists usually recommend these products to people who are allergic to fluoride and have certain medical conditions.
 If a child hasn’t learned to spit, a non-fluoride toothpaste is a safe bet.

 Your dentist is the right person to help you decide which toothpaste will do the most for you.

 Coming right back to the question “Do you use toothpaste with electric toothbrushes?“, our answer is a definite “Yes, you should use toothpaste with your electric toothbrush to have cleaner teeth and fresher breath.”

 Fluoride toothpaste is highly recommended unless the dentist says otherwise since it can help keep your teeth healthier and stronger.
-Although you can also use regular toothbrushes with your fluoride toothpaste, an electric toothbrush offers significantly better results.
-That is because electric toothbrushes are calibrated to achieve the recommended rotations per minute, which will allow the toothpaste to reach every corner of the mouth.
+Although you can also use regular toothbrushes with your fluoride toothpaste, an electric toothbrush offers better results.
+That’s because electric toothbrushes are calibrated to achieve the recommended rotations per minute, which will allow the toothpaste to reach every corner of the mouth.